All About Winter Touring in Caravans and Motorhomes

 Draining to a bucket can help keep your waste tank from freezing up.
 It’s easy to dispose of frozen waste from a bucket

-Motorhome external waste tanks can be insulated and heaters provided - as with the fresh water tank - but also with the proviso of needing a good electrical power supply to be practical.
+Motorhome and campervan external waste tanks can be insulated and heaters provided - as with the fresh water tank - but also with the proviso of needing a good electrical power supply to be practical.

 Pipe that run to the waste outlet or tank are also vulnerable to freezing if they are not set with a good gradient for their full length.
 Typically a pipe will be routed under or over an obstruction like an axle and water will linger and be liable to freeze, even with pipe insulation.
 If your unit is vulnerable to this try pouring a small amount of salt water solution down the drain before going to bed.
 Salt water has a lower freezing temperature than fresh water and this may keep the pipe free.
 Alternatively, if this becomes a real problem it can be worth fitting an extra drain outlet in the problem length of pipe.